sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 What's the largest jigsaw puzzle you have ever put together?
 500 pieces?
 1000 pieces?
 10,000 pieces?

 I like to think of the Bible as a gigantic pizzle, where each verse forms a single piece.
 So it's kind of like a big jig-saw puzzle with 31,120 little pieces in total.
 The pieces are organized into smaller bags called books.
 There are 66 of these in the Old Testament, and NN of these in the New Testament.

 How do you put together a large puzzle?
 You look at the picture on the box?
 Sometimes if a piece doesn't fit, you have to put the entire puzzle together and just see the missing place where it fits.

 What is the picture on the box of the Bible?
 Another way we might ask this question is: what is the unifying theme of the book?
 Let's take a quick look at the first and last books of the Bible to see if we can find any hints!

 For the crowd here today, we are going to be looking at some pretty familar pieces.
 But I would like to test out wheter some of these pieces perhaps fit togheter better maybe just a little differently than you might have considered before.

-Introduce Adam and Christ as the pictures on the box.
-One is but a shadow of the other.

-- Paul draws out significant parallels and contrasts between Adam and Christ
-- Contrasts, death, and resurrection on 1 Cor 15
-- The emphasis on "one man" in Rom 5

-- Adam was created in the image of God in Genesis
-- A temporary picture of something permament
-- The earthly as a shadow of the heavenly (Col 2:17)
-- Christ is the image of God in Revelation
-- Linkage between the sacrifice in Genesis and the Lamb in Revelation
-- The "lamb" in Genesis foreshadows the "Lamb" in Revelation
-- The picture on the puzzle box

-When we are studying the Bible and putting the pieces together, we should ask ourselves the question "what does this teach us about Christ?"

 A few of the puzzle pieces that I've been thinking about recently are found at the end of Galations chapter 3:

 	[Gal 3:26-29 NKJV] 26 For you are all sons of God through faith in Christ Jesus.
 27 For as many of you as were baptized into Christ have put on Christ.
 28 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 29 And if you [are] Christ's, then you are Abraham's seed, and heirs according to the promise.

+	[Eph 2:11-14 KJV] 11 Wherefore remember, that ye [being] in time past Gentiles in the flesh, who are called Uncircumcision by that which is called the Circumcision in the flesh made by hands; 12 That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: 13 But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
+14 For he is our peace, who hath made both one, and hath broken down the middle wall of partition [between us];

+If we look at just these few verses together, doesn't it really look like they are talking about exactly the same thing?

-If you read these verses in isolatoin, it really does sound like Paul is saying that anyone who has faith in Christ is considered a child of Abraham.
+It really does sound like Paul is saying that anyone who has faith in Christ is considered a child of Abraham.
 But is this really what he is saying?

 The Bride
 =========

-The first thing to notice in these versus is that a major theme is Christ.
-In just these four verses, we the the phrases
+The first thing to notice in these versus is that the major theme is Christ.
+In just these four verses, we read the phrases

 - "in Christ Jesus"
 - "into Christ"
 - "put on Christ"
+- "one in Christ Jesus"

-What Paul is talking about here has more to do with Christ than it does with Abraham.
-And there is a relationship between the two: being a son of God through faith in Christ is what is required to be Abraham's seed.
+And then Paul concludes with "if you are Christ's" you are "Abraham's seed".
+Being a child of Abraham here has more to do with faith in Christ than it does with Abraham.
+And here in Christ, physical or fleshly distinctions do not create advantages or divisions.
+This is illustrated in a unique way in v28 that would be easy to miss.

-being a son of God is through faith in Christ Jesus ("sons of God through faith in Christ" v26).
-Second, physical or fleshly distinctions do not create advantages or divisions within Christ (v28).

-Paul is doing something special in v28 that would be easy to miss.
 Paul, being a good Jew would very well know about a series of twelve blessings that would be recited each morning by a faithful Jewish man (is there a name for this?)
 Three of these go like this:

 	"Blessed are you, Hashem, King of the Universe, for not having made me a Gentile."